 - Jobs related to Data Mining or Machine Learning

 As a cyber security graduate, you will not have any problems finding a job.
-You can work for a variety of organizations, including the police, ministries, the IT security industry, auditors, research organizations and universities, both in the Netherlands and abroad.
+You can work for a variety of organisations, including the police, ministries, the IT security industry, auditors, research organisations and universities, both in the Netherlands and abroad.

 Examples of jobs include:

 - Computer and network security specialist

 - Information security advisor